hamidghaedi/scRNA_seq-analysis/README.md

 ![blca_umap_with_label.png](https://github.com/hamidghaedi/scRNA_seq-analysis/blob/main/images/blca_umap_with_label.png)

-# Ananlysis considering cell super clusters
+# Ananlysis considering cell superclusters

 This section is based on what I can get from the paper, but I stay focused on cancer samples and will use harmony to do integration.
-Finally , I do trajectory analysis for all cells which identified as epithelial cells.
+Finally, I do trajectory analysis for all cells which identified as epithelial cells.

 "Cells with UMI numbers <1000 or with over 10% mitochondrial-derived UMI counts were considered low-quality cells and were removed.
-In order to eliminate potential doublets, single cells with over 6000 genes detected were also filtered out.
+To eliminate potential doublets, single cells with over 6000 genes detected were also filtered out.
 Finally, 52721 single cells remained, and they were applied in downstream analyses."

-"Since sample from eight patients were processed and sequenced in batches, patient number was used to remove potential batch effect."
+"Since samples from eight patients were processed and sequenced in batches, the patient number was used to remove the potential batch effect."

 "epithelial (EPCAM+) cells; endothelial (CD31+) cells; two types of fibroblasts (COL1A1+)—iCAFs (PDGFRA+) and myo-CAFs (mCAFs) (RGS5+); B cells (CD79A+); myeloid cells (LYZ+); T cells (CD3D+); and mast cells (TPSAB1+)"